top of page

 Parking

 Secure parking is available in our courtyard for bicycles, motorcycles and small cars ONLY (NO SUV's OR ESTATES).
 The entrance to the car park is through a narrow archway about 2mx2m.
-One vehicle per room is permitted because of the size of the courtyard and is first come first serve!
-Free and paid parking is available in town.
+One vehicle per room is permitted because of the size of the courtyard and is first come first serve Free and paid parking is available minutes away.

 Pets

-We LOVE animals at the borderers and we have ONE dog friendly room with easy access.
+We LOVE animals at the borderers and we have dog friendly rooms with easy access.
+Only available when booked direct.
 The entrance to this room is through the courtyard.We charge £5 per dog per night.

 Cleaning Protocol